8 best practices to maintain FCA compliance

 30 April 2021

 There is no better time to brush up on your FCA compliance practices.
-With SMCR regulation now underway and the FCA having recently revised their guidance on how to treat vulnerable customers, as well as new initiatives and focuses emerging around mis-selling, cryptoassets and claims management, it is clear that the world of regulation is constantly updating and changing.
+With the FCA having recently revised their guidance on how to treat vulnerable customers, as well as new initiatives and focuses emerging around mis-selling, cryptoassets and claims management, it's clear that the world of regulation is constantly updating and changing.

 As the priorities of the regulator become ever more demanding and complex, how can businesses best meet their obligations to maintain their FCA compliance?

 Ensuring stringent conduct in the UK’s financial services sector

 Sound governance and clear regulations are imperative in the high-risk industry of financial services, especially in our modern-day era of rapid digitalisation.

 The Financial Conduct Authority (FCA), overseeing nearly 60,000 firms within the market, sets the gold standard for financial regulation in the UK.
 They are responsible for protecting customers, encouraging healthy competition and increasing the overall integrity and transparency of the UK’s finance sector.

 Unsurprisingly, this has placed increased pressure on businesses.